Kagoshima 鹿児島

 Kagoshima, the Naples of the East

-In the southern part of the island of Kyushu, Kagoshima, set on the edge of its bay, lives between the memory of a rich past and the threat of the highly guarded and active volcano, Sakurajima.
+In the southern part of the island of Kyushu, Japan, Kagoshima, set on the edge of Kagoshima Bay, lives between the memory of a rich past and the threat of the highly guarded and active volcano, Sakurajima.
 Immerse yourself in the southern atmosphere of the town known for its slower pace of life...

 Discovering Kagoshima and its volcano Sakurajima

-It imposes itself, covers the horizon, protrudes everywhere... when it isn't spitting ashes and blowing smoke.
-Beauty and destruction would best describe Sakurajima.
+The volcano of Sakurajima is imposing, covers the horizon, and protrudes from the land, visible from throughout Kagoshima.
+Beauty and destruction would best describe the volcano overlooking the city.
 What would be of Kagoshima without the famous Sakurajima ("cherry tree island"), one of the most active volcanoes in the world?
-It last erupted in 1914 and its sulfurous slopes are closed to the public, but the smoking summit remains the attraction of southern Kyushu, offering a lovely boat ride and sumptuous views of the surrounding Kinko Bay.
+It last erupted in 2022 and its sulfurous slopes are closed to the public, but the smoking summit remains the attraction of southern Kyushu, offering a lovely boat ride and sumptuous views of the surrounding Kinko Bay.

 - Read also: Japanese volcanoes

-One additional day will let you travel to the Satsuma Peninsula (in the south), the samurai houses of Chiran and the curious black sand of Ibusuki, or even take a ferry to Yakushima, the island of centuries-old cedars, a UNESCO World Heritage Site.
+One additional day will let you travel to Satsuma Peninsula (in the south), the samurai houses of Chiran and the curious black sand of Ibusuki, or even take a ferry to Yakushima, the island of centuries-old cedars, which is a UNESCO World Heritage Site.

-In the 19th century, when Japan was opening up to trade with the West under threat, Lord Nariakira Shimazu, who was passionate about science and European culture (he owned the first daguerreotype camera imported into Japan), had the country's first modern factory built there.
-The Shôko Shûsei-kan then produced firearms and ships, and what is today, a beautiful museum retracing local history, in the heart of the magnificent Iso-tei en (borrowed garden).
+In the 19th century, when Japan was opening up to trade under pressure from the West, Lord Nariakira Shimazu, who was passionate about science and European culture (he owned the first daguerreotype camera imported into Japan), had the country's first modern factory built there.
+The Shôko Shûsei-kan then produced firearms and ships, and what is today a beautiful museum retracing local history is in the heart of the magnificent Iso-tei en (borrowed garden).

 But the Meiji revolution angered the local aristocrats, and the Satsuma samurai revolted against the abolition of the warrior class.
 The great Saigo Takamori, who led the revolt, launched his troops to attack Kumamoto Castle.
 After a ferocious battle, Satsuma was defeated, and the famous Satsuma revolt ended in bloodshed and resignation.